 Step 1: System assessment

-The first step in the legacy system modernization strategies is to analyze the problem areas for your IT infrastructure.
-The following are the most widespread pain points we find in our partners who require software product modernization.
-Answer the following questions to see whether your system requires modernization.
+The first step in legacy system modernization strategies is to analyze the problem areas of your IT infrastructure.
+The following are the most widespread pain points we find in our partners that require software product modernization.
+Answer the following questions to see whether your system requires modernization:

 • Compatibility.
 Does your system integrate with new software?
 Is it compatible with other systems within your organization?
 Can you introduce new devices to the system?